mkaplan9/city_guides/seattle.md

 One of my favorite spots in Seattle I could (and have) watched the goings on at the locks for hours, even in the rain.

 ### Golden Gardens Bonfires
+The city allows bonfires on the beach at Golden Gardens as long as they are contained in a fire pit.
+On warm weekend nights the beach fills up with people hanging, roasting smores, etc. Beware the roaming police officers: 80% are super nice and just trying to keep people safe, 20% are assholes who will try to bust you for public drinking.

 ## Not Tried
-321 Battle
+### 321 Battle
-Green Lake Pitch and Putt
+### Green Lake Pitch and Putt
-Schmitz preserve park (old growth forest)
+### Schmitz preserve park (old growth forest)
-Banana Republic Coliseum Theater
+### Banana Republic Coliseum Theater
-Burke Museum
+### Burke Museum

 ## Restaurants
 ## Tried
 ### Joule
+Korean small plates.
+Great cocktails and good beer selection too.
 ### Ba Bar
 Really excellent asian food.
 I especially like the soups.
 ### Xian Noodles